Captison/takedown/readme.md

 While highly configurable, Takedown out-of-the-box is [CommonMark](https://spec.commonmark.org) spec compliant as per version **0.31.2**.
 It is pure vanilla and also does not add anything to the spec (except front-matter, I guess).

-There are extra steps taken in the default `convert` settings (mostly concerning the placement of newlines) to get the output just right for matching the [test-cases](https://spec.commonmark.org/0.31.2/spec.json), but these have no effect on the semantic correctness of the html output.
+There are extra steps taken in the default `convert` settings (mostly concerning the placement of newlines) to get the output just right for matching the CommonMark test-cases, but these have no effect on the semantic correctness of the html output.

 ### HTML